lk7630/Microbit-programming-no-API/README.md

 # Microbit programming no API
  Basic Microbit programming using none or limited APIs

-The codes in the repo are for the purpose of understanding the operation of Micro:bit at a lower level.
-Codes read and write directly to the registers.
+This repo is for the purpose of understanding the operation of Micro:bit at a lower level.
+Customized writen libraries help to read/write directly to the registers.

 Micro:bit v1.5 hardware :
 https://tech.microbit.org/hardware/1-5-revision/